 Gerald Weissmann was born in Austria, but when young, he and his family fled the Nazis, eventually ending up in New York City.
 After earning a bachelor's degree in fine arts from Columbia College, Weissmann, entered medical school at New York University.
 Having opted for a research career, he completed his residency at Mount Sinai Hospital and became chief resident at Bellevue Hospital.
 In the mid-1960s, Weissmann, along with close friend, Alec D. Bangham, discovered liposomes, and in 1982 founded The Liposome Company, which received FDA approval for the drugs Abelcet and Myocet.
 In speaking about the origins of the Pew Biomedical Scholars Program, Weissmann contrasts the Pew funding with larger funding bodies like the NIH, Weissmann, extolling the benefits of funding creative young scientists.

-Paul Weisz begins his oral history interview by discussing his family background in Austria-Hungary after World War I period, when his family moved to Berlin.
-Weisz was educated in the Gymnasium , where he developed an interest in physics and chemistry.
-Weisz attended the Technical University in Berlin and spent his free time in the laboratory of Wolfgang Kohlhoerster at the Institute of Cosmic Radiation Research, where he worked on Geiger counter instrumentation and cosmic ray measurements.
+Paul Weisz begins by discussing his family background in Austria-Hungary after World War I, when his family moved to Berlin.
+Weisz was educated in the Gymnasium, where he developed an interest in physics and chemistry.
+He attended the Technical University in Berlin and spent his free time in the laboratory of Wolfgang Kohlhoerster at the Institute of Cosmic Radiation Research, where he worked on Geiger counter instrumentation and cosmic ray measurements.
 Because of Hitler's rise to power, Weisz arranged an exchange program with Auburn University, earning his BS in physics in 1940.
 At the Bartol Research Foundation in Pennsylvania, Weisz worked on radiation counting and projects relating to the National Research Defense Council.
 After gaining clearance to do classified work, he moved to the MIT Radiation Laboratory where he helped to develop a long range navigation trainer (Loran).
 He accepted a position with Mobil Corporation, where he worked on catalysis.
 In 1966, he completed his ScD at the Eidgenossische Technische Hochschule in Zürich, where he had worked with Heinrich Zollinger on dye chemistry.
 Weisz concludes the interview by discussing innovation in industry, the importance of interdisciplinary thinking, and his later work on Alzheimer's Disease and angiogenesis.

-In his oral history interview, Frank Westheimer begins discussing his family, his undergraduate days at Dartmouth, and his choice of Harvard for graduate work.
+The interview begins with Frank Westheimer discussing his family, his undergraduate days at Dartmouth, and his choice of Harvard for graduate work.
 He talks about his research with James Conant, Elmer Kohler, and his early interest in biochemistry in the mid-1930s.
 Westheimer continues with the offer of a position at the University of Chicago from Morris Kharasch.
 The interview concludes with more discussion of physical organic chemistry, a review of his work on the hydrolysis of phosphate esters and pseudorotation; comments on the future of organic chemistry; and a review of the Westheimer Report, the analysis of American chemistry by the National Academy of Sciences.